corsackinarrator/corsackinarrator/README.md

 <img width="876" height="671" alt="image" src="https://github.com/user-attachments/assets/f59caf1d-096e-458b-afd7-c6b08d7e4d30" />

-im a karloid heavykin/MAYBE fictive and operator c'link yo...
+im a karloid heavykin/MAYBE fictive and operator c'link yo... i'm kind of unstable at times but i will write that down in my name if i am. if i am unstable/upset, i might flood you with messages or ignore you.

 <table>